zsoltherpai/feather/README.md

   @Override public void onCreate(Bundle savedState) {
     // ...
-    Feather feather = // obtain a reference to feather feather.injectFields(this);
+    Feather feather = // obtain a Feather instance feather.injectFields(this);
   }
 }
 ```
 #####How it works under the hood#####
-Feather is based on optimized use of reflection to provide dependencies.
+Feather is based on optimal use of reflection to provide dependencies.
 No code generating, classpath scanning, proxying or anything
 costly involved.

 A simple example with some explanation: